Cable Regulation, Ordinances and Consumer Help

 Verizon Cable Franchise Agreement

-Fairfax County filed information with the Federal Communications Commission (FCC) regarding the price of bundled and stand alone cable services, the benefits of local franchise build-out requirements, the speed with which Fairfax County negotiated its most recent cable franchise, and the amount of locally-produced, foreign language and closed captioned programming being televised on county public, educational, and governmental access channels.
-The FCC will use this information to provide its 13th annual report to Congress regarding the market for the delivery of video programming.
+In January 2007, Fairfax County filed information with the Federal Communications Commission (FCC) regarding the price of bundled and standalone cable services, the benefits of local franchise build-out requirements, the speed with which Fairfax County negotiated its most recent cable franchise, and the amount of locally-produced, foreign language and closed captioned programming being televised on county public, educational, and governmental access channels.
+The FCC used this information to provide its 13th annual report to Congress regarding the market for the delivery of video programming.

 State of Competition for Video Programming (MB Docket No. 06-189) ; Executive Summary Only ; Key Points (not part of the FCC filing)